jcbacong/NOVAGene/README.md

 ### 💻 Computational Environment

 The majority of heavy computations were performed in a **SLURM-based HPC (High-Performance Computing) Linux environment**.
-The authors recommend using an HPC environment for full-scale analyses; however, a desktop machine with a capable GPU may be used as an alternative.
+I personally recommend using an HPC environment for full-scale analyses; however, a desktop machine with a capable GPU may be used as an alternative.

 R and Python notebooks include step-by-step computations for subsequent analyses and can be run on personal computers.